ottopanini/rxjs-observables-introduction/README.md

 # Subjects

 ... are both Observables and Observers.
 They can be used to multicast notifications to multiple subscribers.
+It can be passed to the subscribe function as an Observer.
+It can be used to subscribe to an Observable.
+We can mix it together with other Observables using operators.

 ## Multicasting